“Belcourt, in a cutting, contemporary idiom, has made himself the urgent fresh voice of his generation…”

 SHORT BIO

 Billy-Ray Belcourt is a writer and academic from the Driftpile Cree Nation.
-He is an Assistant Professor in the School of Creative Writing at the University of British Columbia.
-He is the author of four books: This Wound is a World, NDN Coping Mechanisms: Notes from the Field, A History of My Brief Body, and A Minor Chorus.
+He is an Associate Professor in the School of Creative Writing at the University of British Columbia.
+He is the author of five books: This Wound is a World, NDN Coping Mechanisms: Notes from the Field, A History of My Brief Body, A Minor Chorus, and Coexistence.

 LONG BIO